google/traceur-compiler/README.md

 [![Build Status](https://travis-ci.org/google/traceur-compiler.svg)](https://travis-ci.org/google/traceur-compiler)

 <img src="https://google.github.com/traceur-compiler/logo/tc.svg" alt="Traceur logo" width="200px">

+## Strong Mode Branch

+This branch is for experimenting with strong mode.
+See https://developers.google.com/v8/experiments for more details.

 ## What is Traceur?

 Traceur is a JavaScript.next-to-JavaScript-of-today compiler that allows you to